lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 - Sum the resulting values across all modules and compare the total against the configured **ETH-denominated sanity-check limit**.

 This approach establishes a conservative upper bound on withdrawal volume per report and ensures that VEBO cannot trigger an excessively large withdrawal in a single submission, thereby reducing protocol risk.

+#### Exit-rate limit

+Beyond the per-report sanity check on oracle reports, [LIP-30](./lip-30.md) introduced a separate global rate limit in the `ValidatorsExitBus` contract that applies to **non-oracle** exit requests — Easy Track motions from the Curated and SDVT modules, and governance-submitted reports.
+The quota refills by `exitsPerFrame` units every `frameDuration` seconds up to `maxExitRequestsLimit`, and each request consumes one unit.
+Current parameters: `maxExitRequestsLimit=11200`, `exitsPerFrame=1`, `frameDuration=48s`.

+Once `0x02` keys with effective balances up to **2048 ETH** are accepted, charging one unit per validator no longer reflects the actual stake released.

+It is proposed to migrate the limit from a validator-count basis to an ETH-balance basis: each accepted exit request will debit the quota by the **32 ETH** for `0x01`-key modules, **2048 ETH** for `0x02`-key modules.
+The capacity and refill rate are re-expressed in ETH accordingly.

+External interface changes (function names are preserved; parameters, return values, and the associated event are renamed to reflect the new ETH unit):

+- `setExitRequestLimit(maxExitBalanceEth, balancePerFrameEth, frameDurationInSec)` replaces the previous `(maxExitRequestsLimit, exitsPerFrame, frameDurationInSec)` signature.
+- `getExitRequestLimitFullInfo()` returns `(maxExitBalanceEth, balancePerFrameEth, frameDurationInSec, prevExitBalanceEth, currentExitBalanceEth)`.
+When the limit is unset, `currentExitBalanceEth` returns `type(uint256).max`, matching the prior behavior of `currentExitRequestsLimit`.
+- The `ExitRequestsLimitSet(maxExitRequestsLimit, exitsPerFrame, frameDurationInSec)` event is replaced by `ExitBalanceLimitSet(maxExitBalanceEth, balancePerFrameEth, frameDurationInSec)`.

+The separate per-report count cap `maxValidatorsPerReport` (with `setMaxValidatorsPerReport` / `getMaxValidatorsPerReport`) is retained unchanged and is still enforced before the rate-limit check.

 ### Off-chain Validators Exit Oracle